elasticio/elasticio.github.io/content/_components/rest-api/index.md

 ### Sending Form data

-To send a form data two content types are available:
+To send a form data, two content types are available:

 *   `application/x-www-form-urlencoded` - used to submit simple values to a form
 *   `multipart/form-data` - used to submit (non-alphanumeric) data or file attachment in payload

 In both cases the payload gets transmitted in the message body.

-In case of `application/x-www-form-urlencoded` content type add the necessary parameters by giving the name and the values like:
+In case of `application/x-www-form-urlencoded` content type, add the necessary parameters by giving the name and the values like:

 ![Sending form data](img/sending-form-data.png "REST API component Body sending a simple form")